Thanksgiving Marinated Prime Rib Recipe

 Thanksgiving Crafts for Kids

 Admittedly, I am the worst at doing arts and crafts with my kids.
 Watercolor painting I can do.
 Crafts, not so much!
 I just don’t have any good ideas for crafts which is why I love Pinterest.
 There are so many great ones and these are my favorites.
-I might even try to pull one of these off!
+With these decorating a kids Thanksgiving table would be a snap.

 Nichole Heady has a wonderful Gratitude Turkey project that would also double as a lovely centerpiece!
 Perhaps you can read some of the feathers out loud during dinner as well!